KasraMontakhabi/Moviemate/README.md

 # Moviemate
- A Django restframework based IMDB clone project
+ Moviemate is a Django restframework based IMDB clone project